unslothai/unsloth/README.md

     max_seq_length = max_seq_length,
 )

 trainer = ....
-Use Huggingface's Trainer and dataset loading
+Use Huggingface's Trainer and dataset loading (TRL, transformers etc)
 ```

 If you trained a model with Unsloth, we made a cool sticker!!